-Johnny Strong hasn’t spoken for two years unless you count the ghost living in the cobweb by his window, of course.
+Johnny Strong hasn’t spoken to anyone for two years unless you count the ghost living in the cobweb by his window, of course.
 But then Finn comes – Finn who’s always there, who is loud and eats all the time, Finn who claims to be Johnny’s wizard.
 Finn makes potions and he knows what Johnny is thinking.
 And then there is the neighbour…

 I know many reviewers say Davis and Stewart’s writing style is quirky, and it might be, but I’m always thinking it’s poetic.
-No one paints a picture like the two of them do, few highlight the little things the way they do, and Nobody’s Butterfly is just as magical as the other stories they’ve written…it even has a wizard…and a butterfly.
+No one paints a picture like the two of them do, few highlights the little things the way they do, and Nobody’s Butterfly is just as magical as the other stories they’ve written…it even has a wizard…and a butterfly.